 Discoveries Just Outside of the Comfort Zone

-She knew that I could do them.
-She was practiced at pushing limits; her own and that of her clients, and she knew that the greatest growth lay just on the other side of my comfort zone… and then some.
+I wasn’t sure I could do it without tripping up and falling flat on my face.
+I could just imagine my toe catching on the steps for a painful face plant on the stairway.
+But Jill knew that I could do it.
+She was practiced at pushing limits—her own and that of her clients—and she knew that the greatest growth lay just on the other side of my comfort zone… and then some.
 I thought perhaps she didn’t know my age, so I reminded her.

 “Remember… I’m 48.”

 Her blank stare clearly stated, “And your point is…?”

 But she was right.
 I could do it.
 Not only could I do it, but each day I grew stronger, fitter and more confident.